webrecorder/pywb/README.md

    sort -m mypath/cdx/*.cdx | sort -c > mypath/merged_cdx/merge_1.cdx
    ```

    (The merged cdx will start with several ` CDX` headers due to the merge.
-These headers indicate cdx format and should be all the same!
+These headers indicate the cdx format and should be all the same!
     They are always first and pywb ignores them)